 What is it?
 Diabetes is a condition that prevents your body from breaking down sugar.
 Gestational diabetes mellitus (GDM) is a type of diabetes that occurs during pregnancy.
 One of the biggest risks of gestational diabetes is that your baby may grow much larger than normal, a condition called macrosomia.
 During delivery, a baby’s shoulders can get stuck.
 If the baby is thought to be too big for a safe vaginal delivery, your doctor will recommend a cesarean section.

 What are the symptoms?
 Gestational diabetes has no outward signs or symptoms.
 Doctors screen for it between 24 and 28 weeks of pregnancy, or earlier in high-risk women such as those who are overweight or have a history of gestational diabetes.

 Who is at risk?
 Risk factors for gestational diabetes include being overweight or having a history of GDM in previous pregnancies.
 If you are at high risk, your doctor will screen for GDM earlier than 24 weeks, typically in the first trimester.

 Can you prevent it?
 Losing weight before pregnancy, sticking to a healthy diet and getting regular exercise can lower your risk of developing GDM.

-Szymanski adds that exercise during pregnancy, even just walking 30 minutes a day, is great for controlling blood sugar.
+Exercise during pregnancy, even just walking 30 minutes a day, is also great for controlling blood sugar.
 It’s best to do something you enjoy so you’ll stick with it, but you should let your doctor know what type of exercise you are doing.

 What should I ask my doctor?
 If you’ve had GDM, you and your baby are both at risk of developing type 2 diabetes later in life.
 So talk to your doctor about steps you can take to reduce that risk.